Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 But the Easter eggs go beyond the lyrics.

-Every Taylor Swift album has its own vibe,
+Every Taylor Swift album has its own vibe, aesthetic, and color scheme.

-So she will start wearing that particular color
+So she will start wearing that particular color months before a new album comes out.

 When Swift started tweeting red heart emojis,

-was going to be the one titled Red.
+fans instantly knew the next re-recorded album was going to be the one titled Red.

-Fans will then pour through her older albums
+Fans will then pour through her older albums looking

-which triggers record sales and millions of streams.
+for clues to her upcoming song titles, which triggers record sales and millions of streams.

-Even her videos contain
+Even her videos contain Easter eggs.

-there is a dollar bill sitting next
+In one video, there is a dollar bill sitting next to Swift, a subtle reference to a lawsuit

-powerful DJ of sexual assault.
+where she accused a powerful DJ of sexual assault.

 He sued her for $3 million.

-She countersued
+She countersued for $1.

 The jury sided with Swift.

-thousands of Easter eggs.
+there are literally thousands of Easter eggs.

-It may take fans decades
+It may take fans decades to find them all.

 Swift is patient.

-that haven't arrived yet,
+She drops clues that foreshadow things that haven't arrived yet,

-to break down the codes.
 As Swift says, quote,

-it's really about turning new music into an event for my fans and trying to entertain them in
+it's really about turning new music into an event for my fans

 Instead of breaking a new album, she decided to celebrate 17 years of recording,

-dedicating a section of the concert to each album era.
 Most major recording artists travel with one huge stage for a concert tour.

-Think the Rolling Stones or Katy Perry.
+Think the Rolling Stones or Katie Perry.

-For the Eras Tour, Taylor Swift created a different staging for each of the eras.
+For the ERAs tour, Taylor Swift created a different staging for each of the eras.

 So, for a set list of 44 songs, there's 10 distinctive sets for the 10 different eras.

-All designed by her in-house Taylor Swift Tour production company.
+all designed by her in-house Taylor Swift Tour production company.

-The Wall Street Journal reported that the tour is one of the most expensive and ambitious of the 21st century.
+is one of the most expensive and ambitious of the 21st century.

 The staging takes about two to three weeks to transport and assemble.